-Contractors are to have processes to prevent the known diseases if working on an AACo site and the works/services has potential exposure to the risks.
+Contractors are to have risk management processes to prevent the known diseases if working on an AACo site and the works/services has potential exposure to the risks.
 If there is a regional disease outbreak, AACo and Contractor must follow the authorities' recommendations and or directions to manage spread of illness/disease.

-Workers can protect themselves against Q Fever and Tetanus by having the recommended vaccination and all Contractors working on AACo premises are recommended to have this vaccination and register themselves on the Q Fever Register.
+Workers can protect themselves against Q Fever and Tetanus by having the recommended vaccination and all Contractors working on AACo premises are recommended to have these vaccinations.